awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

 You can start an automation by configuring a runbook as a registered task for a maintenance window\.
 By registering the runbook as a registered task, the maintenance window runs the automation during the scheduled maintenance period\.

-For example, let's say you create a runbook named `CreateAMI` that creates an Amazon Machine Image \( AMI\) of instances registered as targets to the maintenance window\.
+For example, let's say you create a runbook named `CreateAMI` that creates an Amazon Machine Image \(AMI\) of instances registered as targets to the maintenance window\.
 To specify the `CreateAMI` runbook \(and corresponding automation\) as a registered task of a maintenance window, you first create a maintenance window and register targets\.
 Then you use the following procedure to specify the `CreateAMI` document as a registered task within the maintenance window\.
 When the maintenance window starts during the scheduled period, the system runs the automation and creates an AMI of the registered targets\.

 For information about creating Automation runbooks, see [Working with runbooks](automation-documents.md)\.
+Automation is a capability of AWS Systems Manager\.

 Use the following procedures to configure an automation as a registered task for a maintenance window using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.

-## Registering an Automation task to a maintenance window \(console\)<a name="automation-mw-target-console"></a>
+## Registering an automation task to a maintenance window \(console\)<a name="automation-mw-target-console"></a>

 The following procedure describes how to use the Systems Manager console to configure an automation as a registered task for a maintenance window\.